Finding a Black Mental Health Directory Isn’t Just About Convenience — It’s About Feeling Understood

 If you’re specifically searching for mental health services in New York City, start by narrowing your search to providers who:

-• Are licensed in New York State
+• Has a verified license in New York State

 • Offer in-person sessions in Manhattan, Brooklyn, Queens, or the Bronx